ol-MEGA/ppca/README.md

 # Privacy preserving conversation analysis (PPCA)
-We conducted experiments with the open-source speech-processing toolkit [SpeechBrain](http://speechbrain.github.io/) for analysing conversations in everyday life situations, while preserving the privacy.
+We conducted experiments with the open-source speech-processing toolkit [SpeechBrain](http://speechbrain.github.io/) for analyzing conversations in everyday life situations while preserving privacy.
 We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, hence Automatic Speech Recognition (ASR) and Automatic Speaker Verification (ASV).
 Our utility tasks are Voice Activity Detection (VAD) and Speaker Diarization (SD).

 <p align="center">